Austria’s Gasser holds off Iwabuchi, Anderson for X Games Big Air gold

 Gasser's post-competition modesty was one thing, but her in-contest show was another.
 Behind a cab 1080 double cork and frontside 900 double, the 26-year-old Gasser held off Japanese teen phenom Reira Iwabuchi and American legend Jamie Anderson to win her first X Games Aspen gold medal.

 Norway's Silje Norendal was fourth (62) and New Zealand's Christy Prior was fifth (41).
-California teen Hailey Langland, who won the inaugural women's snowboard big air contest at X Games Aspen last year, did not compete after injuring herself Friday during slopestyle practice.
-Langland's injury doesn't seem serious and she was hanging around the base of the Aspen jumps during the contest.
+California teen Hailey Langland, who won the inaugural women's snowboard Big Air contest at X Games Aspen last year, did not compete after injuring herself Friday during slopestyle practice.
+Langland's injury doesn't seem serious and she was hanging around the base of the Buttermilk jumps during the contest.

 Recommended Stories For You